Class A โ new agricultural buildings on units of 5 ha or more / Private Ways / Other operations

 Whilst Class A allows for development of an agricultural building on a separate parcel of land, that land must be larger than 1 ha.
 The entire unit must be 5ha plus or 12.3553 acres plus.

-Any new agricultural building must be for agricultural purposes only and can’t be used for any dwelling.
-You can expand or create new up to 1,000 sq m.
-The height is only limited by the close proximity to an aerodrome.
-You do however need to erect said building at least 25 metres from a trunk or classified road.
+You can expand or create new up to 1,500 sq m or 1,000 sq m if accommodating livestock or any plant or machinery arising from engineering operations.
+The normal maximum height of 12m is only limited to 3m by the close proximity (within 3km) to an aerodrome.
+You do however need to erect said building at least 25 metres from a trunk or classified road (check Find My Street to establish).
+If the building is to be used for livestock it must be 400m away from residential dwellings.

 Any works must be reasonably necessary for the purposes of agriculture.
 You may be expected to justify the scale of the agricultural building compared to the scale of the operation.
 It goes without saying that an agricultural trade or business should be operating on the land or within the agricultural unit.

-Prior Approval?
+Prior Approval?ย

 You will need prior approval for erection of a new agricultural building or the creation of a private way.
 If you need assistance with this, please contact us for a fee proposal.
 We have undertaken these in various locations.

 This is a 28 day process.
-If the extension is not significant (less than 10% increase in size or not a higher roof line) then you will NOT need to seek prior approval, however if this is on Article 2(4) land you will still need to seek prior approval.
+If the extension is not significant (less than 10% increase in size or not a higher roof line) then you will NOT need to seek prior approval, however if thisย is on Article 2(4) land you will still needย to seek prior approval.
 This relates to national parks, the broads and certain areas just outside national parks.

 Legislation is clear that this is a 28 day process from the time that the local authority receives a valid application (not from validation).
 After the 28 days the local authority needs to let you know that either Prior Approval is not required (you can go ahead straight away) or you application is refused (you can appeal or reapply (contact us for help )) or Prior Approval is required.
 If none of these are given within the 28 days then you have deemed consent and works can start – however I would write and notify the local authority of this fact.
+Importantly if you decide to go ahead, the application must conform to the requirements in Class A – notably the requirement for an agricultural use and one that is justified in scale.ย

 If Prior Approval is required, then the applicant must display the notice on the land for at least 21 days in a 28 day period from the date of notice.
 You can then commence work.
 You are recommended to take a photo of the notice perhaps on day 1 and day 21 to establish that you have complied with this element.
 This then completes the Prior Approval element.